hickamt/HTTP_Only_App_Template/README.md

 You can add or change the login information withing /express_server: [server model](./express/model/users.json)

 To login, copy and paste the following.
-For now, the email IS CASE SENSITIVE:

 ```
 email:  GuestUser@localhost.com